biosustain/cell-factory-design-course/_episodes/08-Theoretical-maximum-yields.md

 ---
-title: "Calculating yields"
+title: "8.
+Calculating yields"
-teaching: 30 min
+teaching: 30
-exercises: 30 min
+exercises: 30
 questions:
 - How can I calculate the maximum possible yield for a desired product?
 - How does product yield vary with growth?